Attention Stargazers: Best Day Of Year To See Jupiter Is Monday

 DENVER (CBS4) – If you’re a stargazer then you know that June is a great month for catching a glimpse of Jupiter at its biggest and brightest point in the night sky.
-The planet rises at dusk and can be seen all night with the naked eye.

-DENVER (CBS4) – If you’re a stargazer then you know that June is a great month for catching a glimpse of Jupiter at its biggest and brightest point in the night sky.
-The planet rises at dusk and can be seen all night with the naked eye.
+The planet rises at dusk and can be seen all night with the naked eye for the entire month.

 If you get a good pair of binoculars or a small telescope you can also see up to four of Jupiter’s largest moons and potentially even some of the banded clouds that surround the planet.